 The seafood industry is held accountable for accurately reporting their catch, balancing their catch against harvest allocations, ensuring they hold valid fishing permits and registering their vessels.
 Oversight and enforcement is provided by the Government.

-There are 1,165 registered commercial fishing vessels in New Zealand, ranging from row boats to factory trawlers.
+commercial fishing vessels in New Zealand, ranging from row boats to factory trawlers.